simplegoals/simplegoals/README.md

 UID is any unique identifier for a user.

 Either UID or email should be present for user params.

+*Note: It works only for logged in users*

 *Note: When users first time converts from a guest to a logged in user, all their achievements are saved in CloudStorage*